Office of Residence Life Mission

 - Pay the $150 non-refundable housing reservation fee to Student Accounts.

-All first-year students will be able to move into the residence halls on Sunday, January 5, 2013.
+All first-year students will be able to move into the residence halls on Wednesday, August 20, 2014.
+Move-in times will be emailed to students no later than July 23.

 On-Campus Living Options